+A large section of the 1st and 2nd floor external walls were covered in what appears to be clay or slate tiles above an unknown substrate.

+It is recommended that the client commission an FRAEW of the building to determine the combustibility and potential for external fire spread of the external wall system noted.

+Action/Recommendation Required?
+Yes

+Action Priority: Low - 12 Months

+Q10

 Has a note been prepared of the external walls of the building and details of construction materials used?
 Does the note include and identify the level of risk that the design and materials used?

-The external wall construction of the building appears to be of sufficiently low risk that it can be assessed visually as part of this Type 1 assessment.
-The external wall is constructed from traditional brick and block under a pitched and tiled roof.
+Unknown

+It is not known if an external wall note has been prepared.

+See Q9.

+Q11

 Does the External wall note include any mitigating circumstances that may have been taken to reduce the risk?
+N/A

+Q12

 Has the responsible person reviewed the external wall note on a regular basis and revised it if there have been any significant changes in the external walls.

-Low - 12 Months
+N/A

+Q13

 Are all other fire spread/compartmentation issues satisfactory?
+Yes